samtools/hts-specs/refget.md

 An OpenAPI description of this specification is available and [describes the 1.0.0 version](pub/refget-openapi.yaml).
 OpenAPI is a language independent way of describing REST services and is compatible with a number of [third party tools](http://openapi.tools/).

+## Compliance

+Implementors can check if their refget implementations conform to the specification by using our [compliance suite](https://github.com/ga4gh/refget-compliance-suite).
+A summary of all known public implementations is available from our [compliance report website](https://andrewyatz.github.io/refget-compliance/).

 ## Protocol essentials

 All API invocations are made to a configurable HTTP(S) endpoint, receive URL-encoded query string parameters and HTTP headers, and return text or other allowed formatting as requested by the user.
 Successful requests result with HTTP status code 200 and have the appropriate text encoding in the response body as defined for each endpoint.
 The server may provide responses with chunked transfer encoding.
 The client and server may mutually negotiate HTTP/2 upgrade using the standard mechanism.